ilfrich/python-basic-utils/README.md

 list_of_dictionaries = list_to_json(item_list=my_store.get_all())  # output is a list of dictionaries
 ```

-This function operates on lists of objects inheriting from `AbstractMongoDocument` or `AbstractMysqlDocument` and
+This function operates on lists of objects inheriting from `JsonDocument` and converts them into dictionaries using the
-converts them into dictionaries using the `to_json()` method of any object passed into the function.
-Objects passed into
+`to_json()` method of any object passed into the function.
+Objects passed into the function _require_ the `to_json()`
-the function _require_ the `to_json()` method and need to return the dictionary representation of the object.
-This
-function is just a mapping shortcut.
+method and need to return the dictionary representation of the object.
+This function is just a mapping shortcut.

 ### `default_options`